Finding the best training and racing shoes for a marathon is highly important. Photo: iRunFar/Eszter Horanyi

 What shoe is best for a marathon?

-The best shoe for running a marathon depends entirely on your goals, preferences, experience level, and other factors like gait and history of injury.
+The best shoe for running a marathon depends on your goals, preferences, experience level, and other factors like gait and history of injury.
 For new runners and first-time marathoners, a shoe that feels comfortable and boosts your confidence will be a great choice.
+We recommend the Nike Pegasus 41 for people just getting into the marathon distance.
 If you have a history of plantar fasciitis or other injury, or you know you overpronate, your best will likely be a stability shoe offering a bit more support.

 If you’re a seasoned runner or training for a specific time goal, you might consider a super shoe for race day.
-Super shoes will give runners a performance boost — however, they can change your running gait and don’t work for everyone.
+Super shoes give runners a performance boost.
+However, they can change your running gait and don’t work for everyone.
 Therefore, ensuring you can run in super shoes without getting injured before committing to them for a race is important.
-Additionally, if you opt for super shoes, you’ll want to have at least one other pair of traditional running shoes in rotation for everyday easy runs.
+If you opt for super shoes, you’ll want to have at least one other pair of traditional running shoes in rotation for everyday easy runs.

-The Nike Alphafly 2 super shoe is currently the favorite at iRunFar, though we love the New Balance FuelCell Rebel v4 and the Topo Athletic Cyclone 2 as more minimalist, non-plated shoes for race day.
+The Nike Alphafly 3 super shoe is currently the favorite at iRunFar, though we love the New Balance FuelCell Rebel v5 as a more minimalist, non-plated shoe that will also perform on race day.

 What are super shoes?

-Unlike traditional shoes, which feature an upper, midsole, and outsole, super shoes, like our favorite, the Nike Alphafly 2, have a cushion-plate-cushion sandwich design in the midsole.
-The key difference is that traditional shoes cushion and absorb impact, while super shoes act like a spring, sending energy back into your legs as you propel forward.
+Unlike traditional shoes, super shoes, like our favorite Nike Alphafly 3, have a carbon plate sandwiched between midsole foam layers.
+Traditional shoes cushion and absorb impact, while super shoes act like a spring, sending energy back into your legs as you propel forward.
 The feeling is just that — forward propulsion.
-The shoes feel bouncy and powerful, and along with their lightweight construction, they have the effect of feeling rocket ship-fast.
+The shoes feel bouncy and powerful, and along with their lightweight construction, they have the effect of feeling rocket-ship fast.

-Although super shoes can give runners an advantage in workouts and races, they also change your natural gait.
+Although super shoes can give you an advantage in workouts and races, they also change your natural gait.
 Additionally, all of the fancy design elements like carbon plates and expensive foams mean that super shoes are very expensive — around $200 to $300 — and aren’t as durable as traditional running shoes.
-For these reasons, super shoes serve best as race- and workout-specific shoes that runners keep in their rotation instead of using super shoes as a singular, daily training shoe.
+For these reasons, super shoes serve best as race- and workout-specific shoes that runners keep in their rotation.
+Most people will shy away from using super shoes as a singular, daily training shoe.

 Do super shoes really improve performance?